augustt198/bwsi-report/index.md

 ## PID Control

 A common closed loop control system is the PID (proportional-integral-derivative) controller.
-It makes use of three parameters, Kp, Kd, and Ki, in order to accomplish a smooth reduction of a given error term.
+It makes use of three constant parameters, Kp, Kd, and Ki, in order to accomplish a smooth reduction of a given error term.

 $$u = K_p e + K_i \int_0^t e\,dt + K_d \frac{d}{dt} e$$